lseppala/knowledge/programming-language/go/a-conversation-with-go-modules.md

 ## Introduction

-Go!
-I hear you finally an officially-supported dependency management system!
+Golang!
+I hear you finally have an officially-supported dependency management system!
 Built right in, no external tools with spotty support.

 > Yup!
 They're called Go Modules, and after nearly 7 (!) years of mucking around
 > in your file system with a magic path and environment variables, we've got